Connic

 Configure and create

-Choose Outbound mode, enter the destination URL where Connic should POST results, and click Create.
+Choose Outbound mode, enter the destination URL where Connic should POST results, optionally select a Bridge for private network access, and click Create.
 Results from linked agents will be POSTed to your URL with signature headers.

 How Outbound Works

 Outbound webhooks send agent results to an external URL when runs complete.
-You configure a destination URL, and Connic POSTs the results there.
+You configure a destination URL and Connic POSTs the results there.
+For private endpoints, route outbound requests through a Connic Bridge.
 Best for sending results to external APIs, integrating with third-party services, and building event pipelines.

 Note